frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ### Binary Indexed Tree (BIT)

-Also known as a Fenwick Tree, this structure allows for efficient range sum queries and updates in dynamic arrays.
+A **Binary Indexed Tree (BIT)**, also known as a **Fenwick Tree**[^4], is a data structure that allows efficient updates and queries of cumulative frequency tables or prefix sums.
 It can answer sum queries in $O(\log n)$ and perform updates in $O(\log n)$, making it ideal for problems where both queries and updates occur frequently.

-A **Binary Indexed Tree (BIT)**, also known as a **Fenwick Tree**[^4], is a data structure that allows efficient updates and queries of cumulative frequency tables or prefix sums.
-It is particularly useful when dealing with dynamic data where both the data itself and queries regarding it change over time, such as when we need to frequently update the values of an array and query the sum of elements in a range.
+The Binary Indexed Tree is particularly useful when dealing with dynamic data where both the data itself and queries regarding it change over time, such as when we need to frequently update the values of an array and query the sum of elements in a range.

 Consider a scenario where you are asked to maintain a list of integers and repeatedly answer queries asking for the sum of a range of elements.
 A simple approach could be: